bparanj/crystal/electronics/book/basics/capacitor-storage.md

 3. **Temporary Power Supply:**
    - The capacitor acts as a temporary power source, lighting the LED briefly even after the battery is removed.

-This simple experiment introduces the core functionality of capacitors as energy storage components in electronic circuits.
+This experiment demonstrates the basic functionality of capacitors as energy storage components in electronic circuits.